hackclub/hackclub/workshops/login_auth/readme.md

 Run the following command to install firebase CLI
 `npm install -g firebase-tools`

-After installing CLI go to the directory where your project is stored and open terminal and run following commands.
+After installing CLI, headover your terminal to the directory where your webpage files is stored and run following commands:

-Run `firebase login` for login into firebase, after login proceed with below commands.
+Run `firebase login` for login into firebase and after successfully login proceed with below commands.

 Run `firebase init` for setting up project directory.